MASTER YOUR MONEY NOW TIPS DOUBLING, TRIPLING, EVEN QUADRUPLING SALES RIGHT NOW...

 Resolution Number Five: Review Your ‘Plan B’

 I still have not met anyone who has made a New Years Resolution for things to go wrong.
 We all make plans for things to go right, but unfortunately that is not often the case.
 The fact is there will be everyday (often young and healthy Australians) who will be unable to work for a long period of time due to an accident, injury or illness.
-It is important to have a discussion with an independent advisor about protecting your most important asset – you and your ability to earn an income.
+It is important to have a discussion with a financial advisor about protecting your most important asset – you and your ability to earn an income.

 On the flip side, I have met plenty of customers especially in their 50s who were unaware they were paying exorbitant insurance premiums in their super.
 I recently met a teacher (who had an industry super fund) who was paying over $15,000 per annum in insurance premiums, and had been for the last five years!
 Imagine if they had spoken to someone five years ago about this?

 What do you have in place to protect you and your loved ones if things did go wrong?
-Seek independent advice about the various different covers there are out there.
+Seek advice about the various different covers there are out there.
 I would also strongly advise NOT having all of your insurances funded through super.
 If you are concerned that your insurance cover may not pay out, you can obtain superior cover for a similar cost you are currently paying for your mobile phone.